 Can a sprinkle of Sensa on your food really help you lose weight?
 Well, the website of this product claims it's “doctor formulated” and “clinically proven.”
 They also have claimed Sensa is backed up by “25 years of study.”
-I was intrigued by the claims made on Sensa commercial and website – especially all that stuff about Tastants and weight loss – the so I decided to review Sensa and see what I could discover.
-What follows is my unbiased review of the Sensa weight loss system and website.
-Hopefully, I can help answer some questions, so that you can make a decision that's right for you.
-This is an updated review of the Sensa weight loss system, that I originally looked at in 2010.
+I was intrigued by the claims made on Sensa commercials and website – especially all that stuff about Tastants and weight loss – so I decided to review Sensa and see what I could discover.
+What follows is my unbiased review of the Sensa weight loss system.
+Hopefully, I can help answer some questions so that you can make the right decision for you.
+This is an updated review of the Sensa weight loss system that I originally looked at in 2010.

 What Is Sensa?

 While sometimes called the “sprinkle diet” technically, Sensa is not a diet.
 Rather, Sensa is a weight loss product that consists of little sweet and salty crystals called “Tastants” which are sprinkled on the food you eat.
 The idea is that these crystals are absorbed through the tongue and roof of the mouth and trick you into thinking you are full.
 They do this by – in theory – making you think the food is actually tastier than it really is.

 If you look up the word “Tastant” you can see that a tastant refers to anything that stimulants the sense of taste.
 I mention this because Sensa advertising makes it seem like tastants are something unique to Sensa, when in fact, the word is a general term that could apply to anything that has a taste.

 Salty, sugary, and sour foods all are tastants because they elicit a taste.